 - 1. The student will complete the exam at the scheduled time.
 Make-up exams will be at the instructor's discretion. - 2.
 The student must complete the exam within the allotted class time of 75 minutes. - 3.
-If a test must be missed, the weight of the final exam will be increased. - 4.
+If a major exam is missed, a zero will be recorded in the gradebook for that exam. - 4.
 A student arriving late for an exam will not be allowed to take the exam if any student has completed the exam and left the room.
 This will also count as a tardy. - 5.
-No cell phones or other electronic assistance devices (no calculators) are allowed during exams. - 6.
-According to SPC policy, student's grade will not be given over the phone or by email to avoid the risk of a breach of confidentiality.
+No cell phones, smartwatches, calculators, or other electronic assistance devices are allowed during exams. - 6.
+Major exams are not available to print or save.
+Once you have finished your exam, please review the exam.
+Students may review exams in the instructor's office by appointment.